Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Sift through shelves and booths to find hidden antique treasures.

-Located in South Charlotte, is Sleepy Poet Antique Mall.
-This antique mall is an absolute must for anyone who’s interested in vintage items and antique furniture.
+Sleepy Poet Antique Mall is located in South Charlotte.
+This antique mall is an absolute must for anyone interested in vintage items and antique furniture.
 The space is massive, and there are tons of shelves and booths to wander through.
 You can easily spend an afternoon exploring this antique mall, and there are so many unique gems to find.

 Camp North End